mding010705/TWASviz/README.md

 overlap of sets of important gene transcripts from multiple cell types or tissues, and the Gene Ontology term enrichments.
-Currently, the only TWAS visualization related R packages make Manhattan plots and focus on single TWASs at a time.
+Currently, the only TWAS visualization related R packages make Manhattan plots and focus on single TWASs at a time (Pain & Anney, 2023).
 However, with the development of cell type specific expression-quantitative trait loci and the importance of understanding the contribution of multiple tissues to disease, TWASviz provides several heatmap-type visualizations that help users compare and efficiently present the results of multiple cell type or tissue specific TWASs at once.

 ## Background